BrookaBrooke/movie-mixer/journals/ben_gerber.md

 I was able create the functionality for a user to choose which list to add a movie to and for a movie to not be added to a list where it already exists from the movie detail page.
 I'm still working on adding that to the modal in the movie search page.
 The only difficulty I have had with it is that the modal closes whenever you click anywhere, so opening the dropdown closes the modal

+# 1-17-23

+Fixed the modal closing when clicked, but that meant there was no longer a fade effect.
+I realize as I'm writing this at 5:40 PM EST that I forgot to mention this...
+Hopefully I will remember to breing it up tomorrow... finished the add to list buttons, but ran into issues with authentication when pulling from main.
+Fixed that by getting the auth token from UserContext and sending it as authorization in the headers where needed.
+Also Mike let me know that I did not put in any filter to the add buttons so that the logged in user can only add to their lists, luckily it was a quick(ish) fix as there was already a query for movie groups by user
+Also quickly wrote a test for movie_groups, should push that up to main